 The player with the lowest Initiative rated leader who has not yet been activated, activates that leader.
-The player may roll for the ability to use a Line Command at this point (4.33).
+If a DR is required to enable the activated leader to issue a Line Command, he rolls for such ability at this point (4.33).
 Non-Momentum Trump attempts may be made at this time (5.41).